 Overloading could result in an accident or damage.
-Do not exceed GVWR or GAWR ratings as found on the driver-side door cornerpost of the vehicle.
+Do not exceed GVWR or GAWR ratings as found on the driver-side vehicle door cornerpost.
 See Loading Section to determine maximum volumes of spreading material.

 Do not install the control for this product in the deployment path of an air bag.
 Refer to vehicle manufacturer's manual for air bag deployment area(s).